 STEP participants have an email list.
 Archived emails are available, and preferences for digests are available.

 Weather and Climatic Interactions

 This topic addressed TEKS 8.10 (a,b,c) and connected strongly to physical concepts of energy transformation, light, absorption, and seasons.

-This topic covered TEKS 6.10 (B and D) and 8.9 (C), including using and interpreting topographic maps and satellite images.
+This topic covered TEKS 6.10 (B and D).
 Resources connect to the Plate Tectonics workshop.